12 Easy Cancer Diet Recipes: Meals That Help With Chemo Nausea

 Eating well during cancer treatment isn't easy.
 Some days will be harder than others.
 That's normal.

 For extra help with nausea, keep Anti-na SIPS nearby.
-These ginger-based helpers can make it easier to eat between meals.
+These ginger-based helpers can make it easier to eat between meals and maintain your nutrition during treatment.

 Cancer treatment is hard enough.
 Let these healthy, tasty recipes be one less thing to worry about.

-Important: This information is for learning only.
-Always talk to your doctor or dietitian about what foods are best for you during treatment.
+Important: This information is for educational purposes only and is not medical advice.
+Always talk to your doctor or registered dietitian about what foods are best for you during treatment.
+Every cancer case is unique, and your medical team should approve your nutrition plan based on your specific situation.